prody/ProDy/doc/tutorials/prody_tutorial/intro.rst

-can be used to analyze trajectories from molecular dynamics simulations, such as for performing essential dynamics analysis (EDA).  *ProDy* supports :term:`DCD` file format, but trajectories in other formats can be parsed using Python packages and analyzed using ProDy.
+can be used to analyze trajectories from molecular dynamics simulations, such as for performing essential dynamics analysis (EDA).  *ProDy* supports :term:`DCD` file format, but trajectories in other formats can be parsed using other Python packages and analyzed using ProDy.
 See :ref:`trajectory-analysis` for detailed usage examples.

 Visualization
 -------------------------------------------------------------------------------

-Finally, results from *ProDy* calculatiosn can be visualized using NMWiz, which is a `VMD`_ plugin GUI.
-NMWiz can also be used for submitting new calculations for molecules in VMD.
-See :ref:`nmwiz-tutorial` for analysis of various types of data and visualization of protein dynamics.
+Finally, results from *ProDy* calculations can be visualized using NMWiz, which is a `VMD`_ plugin GUI.
+NMWiz can also be used for submitting *ProDy* calculations for molecules in VMD.
+See :ref:`nmwiz-tutorial` for analysis of various types of datasets and visualization of protein dynamics.

 .. _VMD: http://www.ks.uiuc.edu/Research/vmd/